xemul/cylang/README.md

 Check tokens: `= != > >= < <=`.
 Evaluate two more tokens of the same type, compare
 them and retuls in a boolean value.

-Ifs and loops tokens: `? ?? ~`.
+Ifs and loops tokens: `? ~`.
 All evaluate one or more command blocks and may pass control to them.
 All typically result in NOVALUE, but if one of the return commands is met in the command block, the if/loop token is evaluated into its argument (see more details further).

-The `?` evaluates three tokens -- a boolean one and two command blocks.
-If the bool is true the control is passed to the first block, otherwise to the second.
+The `?` evaluates next token.
+If it's a boolean value, then it's an if case, if it's a command block, then it's a select case.

+In if case two more commabd block tokens are evaluated for then and else branches respectively.
+One if them is then called depending on the 1st token value.

-The `??` token is the multiple choice token.
-It evaluates one command block token and considers it to consist of bool:block pairs.
-The first boolean token evaluated into true value passes control to the respective block token, then the whole ?? evaluation stops.
+In the select case the evaluated argument is considered to consist of bool:block pairs.
+The first boolean token evaluated into true value passes control to the respective block token, then the whole `?` evaluation stops.

 Loop is `~~`.
 It evaluates the next token and grabs one more.
 For a list it calls the 2nd block for each list element.
 For a map it calls the block for each map